String theory in twistor space and minimal tension holography: The twistor sigma model for Euclidean

 from which we deduce $\tilde{\omega}_+ = \gamma \tilde{\omega}_-$. $\gamma$ is purely holomorphic at the boundary so this really is a holomorphic statement.
 This is the incidence relation that has appeared widely in the $k=1$ string literature \cite{Dei:2020zui,Knighton:2020kuh,Bhat:2021dez,Knighton:2023mhq}.
 Of course, this is the expected result, since the twistor space of the boundary $\C\P^1$ (parameterised by $\gamma$) is just another $\C\P^1$ (parameterised by homogeneous coordinates $\tilde{\omega}_{\alpha}$).
 In general, the tilde will be dropped on these fields and whether we refer to minitwistors in the bulk or twistors on the boundary is implied by which set of incidence relations we apply.
-This observation that the boundary twistors can canonically be related to bulk minitwistors further supports the claim that the $k=1$ string (defined in terms of boundary twistors) really does describe the full bulk physics.